© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 These Irises are 41 to 70 cm (16 to 28 inches) tall and fit between the SDB and TB both in height and

 bloom time.
-They bloom in Southern Ontario from mid-May to mid-June.
+They bloom in Southern Ontario from mid-May to early June.
 They do well at the front of

 Miniature Tall Bearded (MTB)